 The rules for HTML grow and change constantly.
-Authors of browsers invent new features.
-The standards committees and the browser authors must both race to catch up.
+Browsers must race to catch up.
 The organization W3C (the World Wide Web Consortium) publishes recommendations (also called standards) for each version of HTML.
-The most current finished version is HTML 4.01.
-The next generation is HTML5, which is currently under development.
-Most browsers already support many of its new features.
+The most current version is HTML 4.01.
+The next generation is XHTML 1.0 (EXtensible HyperText Markup Language).

 New features are introduced with each new HTML Version.
 HTML 2.0 introduced forms and HTML 3.2 introduced tables.

-With HTML 4.0 authors can take advantage of features like:
+With HTML 4.0 authors can take advantage of new features like:

-These advanced features are worth textbooks of their own.
-CSS has become standard for handling the formatting of a web page, so the basics will be included in these lessons, but we will not be dealing with scripts at all.
-If you already have some knowledge of HTML, you might want to take a peek at my Cascading Style Sheets demo and my DHTML demo, though these have not been updated to HTML5.[April 2012]
+These advanced features are worth textbooks of their own and are not covered in HTML Basics.
+If you already have some knowledge of HTML, you might want to take a peek at my Cascading Stylesheets demo and my DHTML demo.

 Working with web pages is different from working with printed documents.
 The author of an ordinary document on paper knows the size and color of the paper.
 He can make specific choices about the color and size of the text, width of the margins, where a page breaks, etc. He can know what the results will be.
 An HTML author cannot know exactly how the document will be displayed on the viewer's monitor.
 There are many factors involved.

 The table below shows some of the things that will be different for different people who are viewing the same HTML page.
 These characteristics often make a difference in how an HTML document displays on a monitor.

 In theory, any browser can display any HTML document in a way that makes sense, though it may not be pretty.
 This will work if: